teamshares/shoelace/docs/pages/components/radio.md

 ---
 meta:
   title: Radio
-  description: Radios allow the user to select a single option from a group.
+  description: Radios (also called Radio Buttons) allow the user to select a single option from a group.
 layout: component
 unusedProperties: |
   - Sizes `small`, `large`